arnabk/udacity-nanodegree-capstone/report.md

 - Filter our tickers with less than 1,000,000 volume
 - Download open, high, low, close, Adj Close, volume data for the filtered list
 - Calculate N-1,N-2,N-2,N-4,N-5,N-6,N-7,N-8,N-9,N-10 changes for price, where N is the current day.
 So N-1 would be change for current price from previous day
-- Calculate Label as N-1
+- Calculate Label = N-1
 - Calculate TRIMA, SAR, MACD, RSI, STOCH, AD, ATR indicators
-- One the above steps are complete, we save the information in <ticker>.pkl file
+- Save the information in <ticker>.pkl file
-- At this stage, we should have 455 pkl file with the data we need for our clustering and NN modeling
+- At this stage, we should have 455 pkl file with the data we need for our clustering and neural network modeling

-We created few util methods to help us with processing.
-The process method in ./helpers/utils.py takes a ticker name and does following
+We created few utility methods to help us with processing.
+The process method in `./helpers/utils.py` takes a ticker name and does following

 - Read pkl file
-- Creates Label column as described above
+- Create Label column as described above
-- Uses MinMaxScaler to normalize data
+- Use MinMaxScaler to normalize data
-- Splits the data into train and test, with test size as 33%
+- Split the data into train and test, with test size as 33%
-- Opens a training job in AWS for KMeans
+- Open a training job in AWS for KMeans
-- Deploys the model in AWS
+- Deploy the model in AWS
-- Labels the train and test data using the new cluster information
+- Label the train and test data using the new cluster information
-- Deletes the KMeans predictor
+- Delete the KMeans predictor
-- Filters train data into 3 dataset based on 3 clusters
+- Filter train data into 3 dataset based on 3 clusters
-- Opens 3 training jobs in AWS for PyTorch NN model
+- Open 3 training jobs in AWS for PyTorch NN model
-- Deploys the models in AWS
+- Deploy the models in AWS
-- Predicts the train and test data using the 3 new NN
+- Predict the train and test data using the 3 new NN
-- Categorizes cluster0, cluster1, cluster2 as BUY, SELL and NONE appropriately
+- Categorize cluster0, cluster1, cluster2 as BUY, SELL and NONE appropriately
-- Generates a random prediction for train and test data
+- Generate a random prediction for train and test data
-- Calculates accuracy
+- Calculate accuracy
-- Saves the accuracy in accuracy.csv file
+- Save the accuracy in accuracy.csv file

 The above method is looped through all the 455 tickers we filtered before.
 The accuracy.csv contains details of all the accuracies for different tickers.

 ### Refinement

-Since we were processing large number of tickers and building models for each ticker separately, a generalized idea of epoch value to select for all the NN training was necessary.
+Since we were processing and building models for large number of tickers, a generalized epoch value for neural networks for all tickers would be ideal.
 We started with 100 first and kept changing the value until we saw little to no change in BCELoss.
 The final value that we selected was 200.

-We followed similar process for selecting a value for hidden nodes for NN.
+We followed similar process for selecting a value for hidden nodes for neural network.

 ## IV.
 Results

 ### Model Evaluation and Validation

 It is necessary to understand that the models we selected depend on finding a pattern.
 If there are no patterns to learn from, the models are not going to perform well.
-Keeping this in mind, we decided to filter out tickers where our model perfored really well in training data.
+Keeping this in mind, we decided to filter out tickers where our model perfored could not perform well in training data.

-    accuracy_df = pd.read_csv("./data/accuracy.csv").drop(columns=["benchmark_test_accuracy", "benchmark_train_accuracy"])
+    accuracy_df = pd.read_csv("./data/accuracy.csv").drop(
+      columns=["benchmark_test_accuracy", "benchmark_train_accuracy"])
     accuracy_df = accuracy_df[accuracy_df['train_accuracy'] > .7]
     print(accuracy_df.head())
     print("Shape:", accuracy_df.shape)

-Head:
 | ticker |   test_accuracy    |   train_accuracy   |
 | ------ | ------------------ | ------------------ |
 |  ABEV  | 0.8151515151515152 | 0.7828746177370031 |